thomasklbg/thomasklbg.github.io/_pages/about.md

 Before, I studied mathematics at the University of Münster where I was advised by [Gerold Alsmeyer](https://www.uni-muenster.de/Stochastik/en/Arbeitsgruppen/Alsmeyer/index.shtml) and [Zakhar Kabluchko](https://scholar.google.com/citations?user=ZYBsQucAAAAJ&hl=en).
 I also completed part of my master's in the Probability Group at the University of British Columbia hosted by [Edwin Perkins](https://personal.math.ubc.ca/~perkins/perkins.html).

-My research interests broadly span topics in reinforcement learning and game theory, and I'm particularly interested in their combination (e.g., learning in games, online mechanism design under uncertainty).
+My research interests broadly span topics in reinforcement learning and algorithmic game theory, and I'm particularly interested in their combination (e.g., learning in games, incentive-aware online learning).
 Feel free to reach out if you'd like to chat about these or any related topics.